-This animated video compares how much space would be needed to power the world using fossil fuels, nuclear power, wind power, and solar panels.
+This animated video from TED-Ed compares how much space would be needed to power the world using fossil fuels, nuclear power, wind power, and solar panels.

 The video discusses other factors that need to be taken into account, including other environmental impacts, the costs of each, the wastes produced (if any), and the availability of natural resources required.

-There are five multiple-choice and three short-answer questions that accompany the video, along with links to additional resources.
+This video is accompanied by five multiple-choice and three short-answer questions, along with links to additional resources.

 The video makes easy-to-understand comparisons between energy sources.